 How much are 60,000 Chase points worth?

-Chase Ultimate Rewards points range in value from 1 to 1.25 cents per point when you redeem them through the Chase Ultimate Rewards portal.
-You get 25% more value from travel redemptions, so 60,000 points is worth $750 in travel through the Chase portal.
+Chase Ultimate Rewards points range in value from 1 to 1.25 cents per point when you redeem them through the Chase Travel℠ portal.
+You get 25% more value from travel redemptions with the Sapphire Preferred, so 60,000 points are worth $750 in travel through the Chase portal.
 Redemptions for statement credits and gift cards are 1 cent each.
+Getting even more value from your points is possible when you transfer to Chase Sapphire Preferred transfer partners.

 How much are 60,000 Amex points worth?